-Notorious killer Albert Dryden gunned down a council officer in a planning row.
+Notorious killer Albert Dryden gunned down 46-year-old Harry Collinson, Derwentside Council’s chief planning officer during a planning row.

-The officer arrived at Mr Dryden’s home to tell him it was to be bulldozed after a long-running planning dispute.
+Chief planning officer Harry Collinson arrived at the property of Albert Dryden to tell him it was to be demolished after a long-running planning dispute.

-Dryden opened fire and shot the officer twice in the chest at point-blank range and then blasted him through the head as he lay on the ground, in front of reporters, council workers, and police officers.
+Albert Dryden opened fire and shot the officer in the heart at point-blank range.
+Shortly after, he fired another shot into his chest and also blasted him through the head as he lay on the ground, in front of fleeing reporters, council workers, and police officers.

-At his trial it transpired that Albert Dryden had been victimised, humiliated and degraded by planning officers over a long period of time.
-A reporter was asked not to publicise details of the victimisation of Mr Dryden because the planning officer was a golfing partner of the Chief Constable of Durham and a brother Mason.
+Of course this case was not as straightforward as the press made it appear, because at his trial it transpired that Albert Dryden had been victimised, humiliated and degraded by planning officers over a long period of time.
+It was revealed that a reporter was pressurised not to publicise details of the victimisation of Mr Dryden because the planning officer was a friend of the Chief Constable of Durham, and a brother Mason.
 The reporter was also asked not to mention that a judge occupied land neighbouring Mr Dryden’s land and either objected to Mr Dryden’s development or coveted his land.

 Both the police and the council came in for severe criticism for their handling of events leading up to the killing.

 More recently, in 2017, Albert Dryden suffered a stroke and was released from prison on compassionate grounds.
 He died in a residential care home in 2018 aged 78.

 I can personally identify with a lot of the above as Dover District Council carried out similar humiliation on not only me, but my partner and our two children too; over a period of many years.
 Also on a number of occasions, along with the usual threats and intimidation, Dover District Council officers would remind me of how unpleasant prison would be for me.